tgh-apil/multi_airway_phantom/README.md

 * Before inserting scope, ensure all tumor keys have been removed from the trachea cover so that the trachea is uncompressed.

 #### Tracheostomy
 * The tracheostomy portion of the phantom is independent of whether or not the tumor keys have been locked into the cover.
+Insert the tracheostomy tube through the opening on the phantom's neck.

 ## Parts, Materials & Equipment
 ### Parts List